Centre for Excellence in Learning and Teaching (CELT)

 +44 (0) 1772 89 3799

-Candice is an External Examiner at Staffordshire University.
+Candice is also an External Examiner at Staffordshire University.

 Satchwell, C. (2018) Collaborative writing with young people with disabilities: raising new questions of authorship and agency.
 Literacy.